 Professor John Atherton

 Professor John Atherton took up office as Pro-Vice-Chancellor and Dean of the Faculty of Medicine and Health Sciences on 1 August 2015.
 As PVC for Medicine and Health Sciences, John has executive responsibility for the Faculty and is a member of the University Executive Board.
+As well as his Faculty responsibilities, John chairs the university’s Environmental Sustainability Committee.

 Teaching and Research Summary